Pilotcore Insights

 Unlike object storage, block stores only overwrite individual data blocks, not the entire object.
 That alone speeds the update process significantly.

-While most EBS volumes can only bind to one server at a time, the launch of Amazon EBS Multi-Attach as outlined in this announcement 🔗 for provisioned IOPS volumes offers greater flexibility in some scenarios.
-AWS EBS multi-attach allows you to connect a single EBS volume to multiple instances of supported types, a feature that has been long awaited by many.
+While most EBS volumes can only bind to one server at a time, the launch of Amazon EBS Multi-Attach as outlined in this announcement for provisioned IOPS volumes provides greater flexibility in some scenarios.
+AWS EBS multi-attach allows you to connect a single EBS volume to multiple instances of supported types, a capability that has been long awaited by many.

 Searching blocks also takes time as they contain no corresponding metadata.
 On the flipside, it’s easy to set up automated EBS snapshots so your backup needs are taken care of.